tammergalal/katacoda-scenarios/canary-deploy-tracking/step3.md

 ![1.0 and 1.2 Deployment](./assets/deployments_old_newer.png)

 Excellent!
-We can see from a glance that our `1.2` deployment has lowered our latency way down for this service, and the error rate is back down to normal.Now let's make a final check by comparing this deployment to our previous `1.0` version.
+We can see from a glance that the `1.2` deployment has lowered the latency way down for this service, and the error rate is back down to normal.You can make a final check by comparing the `1.2` deployment to its previous `1.0` version.
 Click on the version `1.0` deployment to bring up the Deployment Tracking panel.
 At the top left choose to compare `1.0` to `1.2` using the dropdown.

 ![Change Deployment Comparison](./assets/change_comparison.png)

-Now comparing the two we can see that we have no errors in our `Error Rate by Version` pane and our `Latency by Version` shows a very promising reduction in latency, down to ~10ms.
+Comparing the two we can see there are no errors in the `Error Rate by Version` pane and the `Latency by Version` shows a very promising reduction in latency, down to ~10ms.
 That is excellent and our users will be very happy!

-Our final steps will be to take down our `1.0` deployment, and shift all traffic to our stable `1.2` deployment.
+The final steps will be to take down our `1.0` deployment, and shift all traffic to our stable `1.2` deployment.

-1. Back in the terminal, execute the following command to take down our `1.0` deployment. `kubectl delete deployments.apps advertisements && kubectl delete service advertisements && kubectl delete pod <name of advertisements v1 pod>`.
+1. Back in the terminal, execute the following command to take down your `1.0` deployment. `kubectl delete deployments.apps advertisements && kubectl delete service advertisements && kubectl delete pod <name of advertisements v1 pod>`.

-1. With that down, we need to be sure that all traffic runs to our updated `1.2` deployment.
-Open the IDE tab and navigate to the `advertisements_1_2.yaml`.
-On lines 10 and 80 lets rename `advertisementsv12` to just `advertisements`.
-Our `Version` tag will handle displaying what version of the service is running on the Datadog Platform.
+1. With that down, we need to be sure that all traffic runs to the updated `1.2` deployment.
+Open the IDE tab and navigate to the `k8s-yaml-files/advertisements.yaml`{{open}}.

+1. On lines 10 and 80, rename `advertisementsv12` to `advertisements`.
+The `Version` tag you have been modifying will handle tracking what version of the service is running on the Datadog Platform.

-1. After making these changes, its finally time to redeploy our version `1.2` as the standard.
-As it is already running, `kubectl apply -f k8s-yaml-files/advertisements_1_2.yaml` will reconfigure our service and deployment with the new name.
+1. After making these changes, its finally time to reapply the version `1.2` manifest as the standard.
+As it is already running, `kubectl apply -f k8s-yaml-files/advertisements.yaml` will reconfigure our service and deployment with the new name.
 Within a few minutes, the only running deployment you should see in <a href=https://app.datadoghq.com/apm/service/advertisements>APM > Services > advertisements</a> will be the `1.2` version.

 ![1.2 running](./assets/deployment_1_2.png)